stellar/stellar-core/docs/admin.md

 # Administration

 Stellar Core is responsible for communicating directly with and/or maintaining the Stellar peer-to-peer network.

+## Why run a node?

 Run stellar-core if you want to:
+* Obtain the most up-to-date and reliable data from the Stellar network
+* Generate extended meta data on activity within the Stellar network (change tracking, etc)
+* Submit transactions and their confirmations without depending on a third party
+* Extended control on which parties to trust in the Stellar network
 * Participate in validating the Stellar network
-* Obtain the most up-to-date and reliable data from the Stellar network
-* Submit transactions without depending on a third party

 ## Building
 See [readme](/README.md) for build instructions.